Understanding Continuing Education (CE) Terminology

 Check the state regulatory agency directly for its specific requirements.

 Subject Codes represent a course's specific subject area related to the science and practice of speech-language pathology and audiology.
-Codes describe the majority of the course's content.
+Subject Codes are chosen to represent the majority of the course's content.